 At the start of the conference/exhibition, the projected image displays a blue sky with white, fluffy clouds.
 Exhaling into the installation animates the projected image, darkening the sky one breath at a time.
 In Lion’s Breath, breathing—an essential act of living, reduces the soundscape and the white clouds fade to a dull gray sky before it turns black.
 Mass extinction requires no extraordinary activity on behalf of the individual.
 We present a poetic representation of human impact in a changing global landscape.

 The Radium Girls: A Radically Advancing Tour of Exit Signs

 The Radium Girls has been presented in November 2017 as a sound installation at HASTAC, Orlando, Florida.
 It was also exhibited in February, 2018, in "Intersections," at The Ammerman Center's 16th biennial for Art & Technology at Connecticut College.

 As a sound-object,The Radium Girls was selected as one of six short-listed finalists (out of 152 international entries) to the HearSay Audio Festival in Ireland.

 This space-based installation consists of an audio tour of exit signs that uses regulation and information about exit signage to tell the story of the Radium Girls.
 This feminist audio tour is a political, poetic installation that makes use of a required piece of architecture in the gallery space that often goes unnoticed (much like factory workers): the exit sign.

 The struggle of the Radium Girls brought great attention to workers’ rights issues and was influential to the development of occupational laws.
-The Radically Advancing Exit Tour pays an homage to these women workers and their untold story, while encouraging the public to question workers’ issues of today.
+This Radically Advancing Tour of Exit Signs pays an homage to these women workers and their untold story, while encouraging the public to question workers’ issues of today.